 How is Spinal Care different from every other chiropractic office I have been to?

-- We think there are many ways, but the two biggest differences we hear involve the speed and process with which we tend to fix injuries.
+- We think there are many ways Spinal Care is different from most other chiropractic offices, but the two biggest differences involve the speed and process with which we tend to fix injuries.
 We don’t subscribe to the “long term care” plan.
 We want you fixed and back out living your life.
 You won’t be seeing us 3x/week for 12 weeks.
 It’s more likely you will see us 4-5x and you’ll be finished.

-- In addition, we don’t “just crack the back”.
-We find that joint health and repair comes down to the mobility of not just the joint, but the soft tissue supporting the joint.
-Most patients tell us about how they have “gotten cracked” and sent on their way in other offices.
+- In addition, we don’t “just crack the back” and rely on adjustments.
+We find that joint health and repair comes down to the mobility and stability of the joint.
+That includes tendons, ligaments and fascial in addition to the muscle and bone.
+Patients tell us about how they have “gotten cracked” and sent on their way in other offices.
 That might help some patients, but we feel that most pain is more fully (permanently) resolved if the soft tissue is mobilized and then strengthened and stabilized.
-In most cases, there is no “cracking” (called an adjustment) to be had.
+In many cases, there is no “cracking” (called an adjustment) to be had.
 The adjustment is just another tool we have to help mobilize a joint.
 Some patients respond very well to an adjustment and others cringe at the thought.
 Either way, we discuss your options with you and if the adjustment has been helpful, we can use it.
 If you’d sooner have a tooth pulled than have a joint adjusted, we simply don’t do it.

 What should I expect on my first visit?

 - Expect to be asked a number of questions about your injury.
-We ask that you complete our new patient health history form available on our website and bring that in with you.
-This way you have some time before your appointment to organize your thoughts about your injury and your overall health history (If you can’t access a computer or printer, come in 20 mins early for your first visit and you can do it in our office).
+We ask that you complete our new patient health history form and consent forms available through our patient portal in advance.
+If you have any trouble accessing the portal or completing the forms on your available device(s), don’t hesitate to contact us.
+Our team of admins is often able to resolve whatever challenges you may be facing.
+But you always have the option of coming in 20 minutes before your appointment time to complete the forms using an iPad in our office.
 If you have multiple areas of pain, decide on which area you want to address first (see question 3 below).

 - Expect to be educated.
 Once we know what is involved with your injury, we will let you know what we find and how we are going to fix it.
 If it is an injury we cannot fix, we will explain that to you and offer you some options that might help: whether that is another type of doctor or therapy, or some other course of action.